There are two fundamentally different forms of legal property ownership: namely Freehold and Leasehold.

 How do I benefit from a lease extension?

-• Lease extension can give you security of where you live.
+• A lease extension can give you security of where you live.
 If you allow your lease to run down and expire you will be allowing the lease and the property to revert to your freeholder upon the date of expiry.
 This will mean that you have no lease and therefore no rights to the property

 Work needed to be carried out before you start.